Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 This file is generated from `www/index.master.html` when running the `gulp config` task.
 This is the initial page that will be loaded by Cordova when the application starts.

+!!!warning
 	This file will be removed when executing the `gulp clean` or `gulp clean:config` tasks and should not be commited to source control.

 # js